 Manufacturing ADLs require tight mechanical tolerances, and at times, particle beam focusing and pointing are imperfect (Williams et al., 2013).
 One way to monitor the beam-focusing ability of an ADL is by taking a photograph of the particle deposition pattern of polydisperse aerosols on a flat surface located in front of the vaporizer.
 However, this method does not provide the beam information of particles of specific diameter.
 A beam width probe (BWP, Aerodyne Research) has been used previously to diagnose the aerosol beam width and center position relative to the main AMS axis (Huffman et al., 2005; Salcedo et al., 2007).
-The BWP consists of a thin wire (typically 0.5 mm thick) that is moved in steps in front of the skimmer upstream of the vaporizer/ionizer.
-AMS concentration measurements from a stable particle source are used to quantify the position-dependent signal attenuation of the particle beam by the wire, which is used to derive aerosol beam width and position (Huffman et al., 2005).
+The BWP consists of a thin wire (typically 0.5 mm thick) that is moved in steps in front of the position (Huffman et al., 2005).
 The particle beam width produced by the PM1 lens for most particle types appears to be narrow enough to fully overlap the AMS vaporizer (Huffman et al., 2005).
-Thorough size-dependent beam width/position analysis of aerosol beams from the PM1 lens, PM{2.5} lens, and HPL lens have not been reported to date.
+Thorough size-dependent beam width/position analysis of aerosol beams from the PM1 lens, PM2.5 lens, and HPL lens have not been reported to date.
 Moreover, previous BWP measurements were performed in only one dimension.
 Potentially, ADL imperfections may cause elliptical or irregularly shaped particle beams.
 To diagnose the homogeneity in particle beam width and position, BWP measurement in both dimensions orthogonal to the beam path are preferable.